PaulAdetomiwa/blog-preview-card/README.md

 ```
 - This is how, using CSS, I was successfully able to divide .container into two parts, which would later be the containers for the other elements within the webpage.

+- I also set a minimum height for the body to ensure responsiveness.

 ## Author

 - Website - [Paul Adetomiwa](https://github.com/PaulAdetomiwa)